-Comment on particular aspects of current research.
-Critically evaluate arguments, assumptions and data to make judgements and identify a range of solutions (FHEQ)

-By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Critical evaluation and interpretation of information and evidence Interpret straightforward financial data.
+Critically evaluate arguments, assumptions and data to make judgements and identify a range of solutions (FHEQ) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Critical evaluation and interpretation of information and evidence Interpret straightforward financial data.
 Problem-solve and have skills in critical thinking, analysis and synthesis.
 Primary: Honours project or Consultancy project Class exercises Seminar discussions Guest speakers Independent learning Feedback via coursework assessment process.
 Secondary/ Supplementary: Practice analysis Simulation exercises A1, A2, A3, A5.
-ILO1, ILO2, ILO3, ILO4, ILO5 Examinations In class tests Coursework Case studies HIGH3030 HIGH3003 HIGH3031 HIGH3027

-An explanation for embedding Cognition programme:

-Cognitive skills are developed through seminars, presentation, debates and g ned through ir ndependent research l orought to
+ILO1, ILO2, ILO3, ILO4, ILO5 Examinations In class tests Coursework Case studies HIGH3030 HIGH3003 HIGH3031 HIGH3027 An explanation for embedding Cognitiv programme: Cognitive skills are developed through seminars, presentation, debates and g discussion and debate of kr nowledge gair , c Key Transferable Skills: To take initiative and personal responsibility.
+The ability to make decisions in complex and unpredictable contexts.
+To have the learning ability needed to undertake appropriate further training of a professional or equivalent nature.(FHEQ)

-Key Transferable Skills:

-To take initiative and personal

-responsibility.

-The ability to make decisions in

-complex and unpredictable contexts.

-To have the learning ability needed

-to undertake appropriate further

-training of a professional or Г T 1 1

-training of a professional or

-equivalent nature.(FHEQ)

-Effective communication, oral and in

-writing, using a range of media

-which are widely used in business

-such as the preparation and

-presentation of business reports.

-Numeracy and quantitative skills

-including data analysis,

-interpretation and extrapolation.

-(GBM3.9)

-Effective self-management in terms

-of time, planning and behaviour,

-motivation, self-starting, individual

-initiative and enterprise.

-Effective performance, within a team

-environment, including leadership,

-team

-building, influencing and project

-management skills.

-Self-reflection and criticality including

-self-awareness, openness and

-sensitivity to

-diversity in terms of people, cultures,

-business and management

-issues.(GBM3.9)

-By the end of this level of this Primary: A2, A3, ILO2, Coursework HIGH3030

-programme the students will be able Individual learning A4, A5.
-ILO3, Examinations HIGH3027

-to demonstrate for a threshold pass: Work based learning ILO4, Business reports

-TI 1377 Library and business ILO5 Group

-The ability to communicate research exercises presentations

-effectively using a range of media, Projects

-the ability to write business reports Group work

-and communicate with colleagues.
-Seminars
+Effective communication, oral and in writing, using a range of media which are widely used in business such as the preparation and presentation of business reports.
+Numeracy and quantitative skills including data analysis, interpretation and extrapolation.
+(GBM3.9) Effective self-management in terms of time, planning and behaviour, motivation, self-starting, individual initiative and enterprise.
+Effective performance, within a team environment, including leadership, team building, influencing and project management skills.
+Self-reflection and criticality including self-awareness, openness and sensitivity to diversity in terms of people, cultures, business and management issues.(GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: The ability to communicate effectively using a range of media, the ability to write business reports and communicate with colleagues.
+Demonstrate the ability to self- manage and motivate while also being an effective team member.
+Primary: Individual learning Work based learning Library and business research exercises Projects Group work Seminars Feedback Presentations Secondary/ A2, A3, A4, A5.
+ILO2, ILO3, ILO4, ILO5 Coursework Examinations Business reports Group presentations HIGH3030 HIGH3027